Naacide/Turbojet-performance/README.md

 This repository contains a Python library to compute the performance of a turbojet engine with bypass (turbo-fan) using standard thermodynamic assumptions.

-It was developed as part of a turbomachinery course project by Nathan AZEDO.

 ## Features

 - Compute net and component thrust (primary and secondary flows)